Professors Seek Freedom from ‘Anti-Semitic’ Union’s Representation

 CUNY Union Issues ‘Anti-Semitic’ Statement

-In 2021, the PSC issued a resolution that encouraged support for the Boycott, Divestment, and Sanctions (BDS) movement.
-The resolution referred to Israel as an “apartheid” state.
-Obviously, Avraham and other professors viewed the statement as anti-Israel and anti-Semitic.
-They resigned their union membership in protest.
-However, the PSC did not immediately acknowledge several of our clients’ resignations and continued taking union dues from their paychecks.
+In 2021, the PSC issued a resolution that encouraged support for the Boycott, Divestment, and Sanctions (BDS) movement and referred to Israel as an “apartheid” state.
+Avraham and his fellow plaintiffs viewed the union’s action as “anti-Semitic” and “anti-Israel,” and five of them joined hundreds of others in resigning their PSC memberships in protest.

 Janus Freed Nonmembers from Union Payments, not Representation